umcu/dutch-medical-concepts/05_CustomConcepts/README.md

-Folder to store contents manually added translations or removed concepts.
-In the future, it might be better to track these files in independent Git repositories.
+Folder to store manually added names or removed concepts.
+In the future, it might be better to track these files in an independent Git repositories.